jbush001/NyuziProcessor/README.md

 - Build USB blaster command line tools (https://github.com/swetland/jtag)
  * Update your PATH environment variable to point the directory where you built the tools.
  * Create a file /etc/udev/rules.d/99-custom.rules and add the line: ATTRS{idVendor}=="09fb" , MODE="0660" , GROUP="plugdev"

-- Open the project file in rtl/fpga/de2-115/fpga-project.qpf in Quartus and synthesize it.
-This will take a while.
-- Load configuration bitstream into FPGA using the Quartus programmer.
+    cd rtl/
+    make fpga

-- Load program into memory and execute it using the runit script as below.
+- Load program into memory and execute it using the runit script as below.  'make program' will load the bitstream onto the dev board.
 The script assembles the source and uses the jload command to transfer the program over the USB blaster cable that was used to load the bitstream.
 <pre>
+make program
-cd tests/fpga/blinky
+cd ../tests/fpga/blinky
 ./runit.sh
 </pre>